medunham/typescript/katas/gilded-rose/NOTES.md

   - If a code base is developed without TDD / Tests, it can be very difficult to go back and retrofit when refactoring is required
     - Having done test retrofitting, you tend to find [Code smells](https://en.wikipedia.org/wiki/Code_smell) and [Design smells](https://en.wikipedia.org/wiki/Design_smell) that could have been found up front with good test design / coverage
 - It is very difficult to maintain 100% unit test code coverage on any code base but in my experience, it is often important to keep coverage above 80%
-  - Some code bases just don't have easy ways to exercise code without adding a lot of difficult to maintain injection style mocks (which makes test hard to maintain and brittle to code change)
+  - Some code bases just don't have easy ways to exercise code without adding a lot of difficult to maintain injection style mocks, which makes tests hard to maintain, and brittle, if the code under test changes.
 - As a general philosophy, I like the [Arrange-Act-Assert pattern](https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/) for writing tests
   - When possible, construct code in units that return values that can be tested and with dependencies that can be mocked
     - Following that strategy secretly makes your code composable and avoids having to perform `unnatural` acts to test it